MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ms.reviewer: abinetabate
 ---

-# Application monitoring for Azure App Service overview
+# Application monitoring for Azure App Service

-It's now easier than ever to enable monitoring on your web applications based on ASP.NET, ASP.NET Core, Java, and Node.js running on [Azure App Service](/azure/app-service/).
+It's now easier than ever to enable monitoring on your web applications based on ASP.NET, ASP.NET Core, Java, Node.js, and Python running on [Azure App Service](/azure/app-service/).
 Previously, you needed to manually instrument your app, but the latest extension/agent is now built into the App Service image by default.

 There are two ways to enable monitoring for applications hosted on App Service:

-* **Autoinstrumentation application monitoring** (ApplicationInsightsAgent).
+* **Autoinstrumentation application monitoring** (ApplicationInsightsAgent)

     This method is the easiest to enable, and no code change or advanced configurations are required.
 It's often referred to as "runtime" monitoring.
 For App Service, we recommend that at a minimum you enable this level of monitoring.
 Based on your specific scenario, you can evaluate whether more advanced monitoring through manual instrumentation is needed.